Tore Reginiussen

-Tore Reginiussen (born 10 April 1986) is a Norwegian professional footballer who plays for Alta.
-Reginiussen has previously played for the clubs Tromsø, Schalke 04, Lecce, OB, Rosenborg and FC St. Pauli and has been capped playing for Norway.
-Reginiussen plays as a centre back, but can also play as a central midfielder.
+Tore Reginiussen (born 10 April 1986) is a Norwegian former professional footballer.
+Reginiussen has previously played for the clubs Tromsø, Schalke 04, Lecce, OB, Rosenborg, FC St. Pauli and Alta and has been capped playing for Norway.
+Reginiussen played as a centre back, but could also play as a central midfielder.

 Club career

 Early career in Norway

 Born in Alta, Norway, Reginiussen started his career with local club Alta.
 He progressed through the youth ranks of Alta and turned professional in 2003.
 He made his Alta debut, coming on as a 68th-minute substitute for Roy Rasmussen, in a 7–1 loss against Sandefjord on 14 September 2003.
 Reginiussen made his first starts, starting the whole game, in a 4–1 win against Ørn Horten on 19 October 2003.
 Following Alta's relegation, he went on to make six appearances for the side at the end of the 2003 season.

 In the 2004 season, Reginiussen became a first regular for the side, starting in a number of matches, and later helped the side get promoted to 1.
 Divisjon.
 In the 2005 season, Reginiussen continued to be a first regular for the side, starting in a number of matches, but the club was relegated once again.
 He played an important for the side when he helped Alta beat his future club, Tromsø, in the third round of the Norwegian Cup.
 At the end of the 2005 season, Reginiussen went on to make twenty–three appearances in all competitions.